A Generative Diffusion Model to Solve Inverse Problems for Robust in-NICU Neonatal MRI: Theory

-While the previous discussion assumed a static image, motion in MRI can be modeled as forward model uncertainties.
-Focusing on 2D rigid motion, Let $\kappa = \{\phi, \theta\}$ be a variable which holds all information about the rigid body motion.
-Then the forward model is $A_\kappa = P_{\phi}N_{R_{\theta}K}$, where $R_{\theta}$ is a rotation matrix for all motion states, $P_{\phi}$ is a diagonal matrix implementing a linear phase shift describing the horizontal and vertical translations during the each motion state, and $N_{R_{\theta}K}$ is the non-uniform Fast Fourier Transform (NUFFT) of $x$ at the coordinates $R_{\theta}K$.
+Motion in MRI can be formulated as uncertainty in the measurement model.
+Let $\kappa = \{\phi, \theta\}$ be a variable which holds all information about the 2D rigid body motion, i.e., the translations and rotations that occurs during the scan.
+Then the measurement model is $A_\kappa = P_{\phi}N_{R_{\theta}K}$, where $R_{\theta}$ is a rotation matrix for all motion states, $P_{\phi}$ is a diagonal matrix implementing a linear phase shift describing the horizontal and vertical translations during each motion state, and $N_{R_{\theta}K}$ is the non-uniform Fast Fourier Transform (NUFFT) of $x$ at the coordinates $R_{\theta}K$.
 Then, one can estimate a clean image, and its associated motion parameters, from an acquisition in the presence of motion by solving,

-Again, as posterior sampling decouples the prior and likelihood, and assuming the image and motion parameters are conditionally independent, the same diffusion model, $D_\theta$, can be applied to solve this ill posed inverse problem.
-In particular, we follow prior work \cite{levac2024moco}, that assumes an independent, uniform prior on the motion parameters, and samples from the joint distribution $p(x,\kappa|y)$ by solving the reverse ODE with Euler updates.
+Assuming a uniform prior on the motion, we can sample from the joint posterior $p(x,\kappa|y)$ by solving the reverse ODE with Euler updates, and for a more detail see \cite{levac2024moco}.

+The acquisition-agnostic property of diffusion models becomes particularly advantageous for this motion correction inverse problem.
+As a neonatal patient in the NICU experiences arbitrary and unpredictable motion, it is impractical to build a training dataset that captures all possible motion states that might be encountered at inference time.
+Because diffusion-based posterior sampling decouples the prior and likelihood, the diffusion model, $D_\theta$, trained on motion-free images can be applied to solve the motion inverse problem with arbitrary neonatal motion at test time.